Swanand-Wagh/Alias-Charity-DAO/README.md

-# Alias Charity System using Blokchain
+# Alias Charity System using Blockchain

 Numerous scandals related to the traditional charity processes affected the way public perceives charity and this increased the mistrust in charitable organizations.